 Coir mats are made up of 100% natural fibres.
 These environmentally-friendly, natural fibres are derived from the husk of the coconut.
 The husk is the water-resistant layer between the outer coating of the coconut and the hard shell inside.

-The fibres of coir are known for their strength and resilience, after all, they protect the coconut from a variety of conditions, and its waterproof property helps to keep the coconut flesh fresh even if it has floated for many days across the sea.
+The coir fibres are known for their strength and resilience; they protect the coconut from various conditions.
+Their waterproof property helps keep the coconut flesh fresh even if it has floated for many days across the sea.

 The reason for the strength of the coir fibres is thanks to the tough, thick walls of the fibre made from insoluble cellulose.
-Coir fibres also have a high level of lignin which is a substance found in plants that makes the plant woody, brittle and rigid and reduces the chance of the plant rotting.
+Coir fibres also have a high level of lignin, a substance found in plants that makes the plant woody, brittle and rigid and reduces the chance of the plant rotting.

 The natural properties of the coir, or coconut husk, make it ideal for matting as it is water-resistant, strong and durable.
 Furthermore, the eco-friendly nature of the coir makes it the perfect choice for the environmentally conscious customer.

 Only certain types of Coir Matting can be used outside.
-If the matting has a PVC backing, this will prevent any rain water from draining away leading to rotting of the fibres.
-If you need a Coir Mat that is going to get wet, make sure you pick one that is unbacked to allow for drainage of rainwater.
+If the matting has a PVC backing, this will prevent any rainwater from draining away, leading to the rotting of the fibres.
+If you need a Coir Mat that will get wet, make sure you pick one that is unbacked to allow for rainwater drainage.

-There are several different types of coir available, and each has its own properties making it perfect for different uses.
-Red coir (although looks brown) is the most popular option for coir matting as it is a heavy-duty fibre.
-As well as entrance matting, red coir can also be found in floor tiles, mattresses and brushes.
+Several types of coir are available, and each has its own properties, making it perfect for different uses.
+Red coir (although it looks brown) is the most popular option for coir matting as it is a heavy-duty fibre.
+As well as entrance matting, red coir can be found in floor tiles, mattresses and brushes.